-Many of the biggest banks offer money orders, and often require that they be purchased at a branch.
-There can be a $5 fee when buying a money order worth up to $1,000 (though the fee may be waived for premium accounts).
+Many of the biggest banks offer money orders and often require that they be purchased at a branch.
+There can be a $5 to $10 fee when buying a money order worth up to $1,000 (though the fee may be waived for premium accounts).

 Sometimes the money order fee is also waived for members of the military.
 However, many banks require that you already have an account with them to purchase a money order.

-Money orders are also issued at places like Walmart (with a maximum fee of 88 cents, and the exact fee varying by location), convenience stores, credit unions, and the Postal Service.
+Money orders are also issued at places like Walmart (with a maximum fee of $1, and the exact fee varying by location), convenience stores, credit unions, and the Postal Service.

-Postal Service fees for money orders are based on the dollar amount: $1.25 for a money order of up to $500, $1.75 for one from $500 to $1,000, and 45 cents for postal military money orders issued by military facilities.
+Postal Service fees for money orders are based on the dollar amount: $1.45 for a money order of up to $500, $1.95 for one from $500 to $1,000 (which is the maximum amount for a single money order), and 50 cents for postal military money orders issued by military facilities.

-So a money order is usually a more anonymous and therefore a potentially more secure method of payment than a check, although some money order issuers may require an address in case the recipient needs to contact the sender about the payment.
+So a money order is usually a more anonymous and therefore a potentially more secure method of payment than a check, although some money order issuers may require an address.
+That’s usually in case the check’s payee needs to contact the sender about the payment.

 Sometimes both halves of the transaction may have to include this information.
 If you’re unsure, the best bet is to just ask.

-Check cashing stores may charge 3.99% to 4.99% to cash a money order.
-Many banks usually will do it for free, but there are banks that will deposit a portion of the order and then, after a couple of days, deposit the rest.
+Check cashing stores may charge a flat fee of $2.99 per money order, while some might charge around 4% to 5% to cash a money order.
+Many banks usually will do it for free.
+Also note that there are banks that will deposit a portion of the order and then after a couple of days release the rest.

-Use in scams.
-A big strike against money orders overall—and this is why banks can be somewhat cautious in accepting them—is that they can be used in scams.
+• Use in scams.
+A big strike against money orders overall — and this is why banks can be somewhat cautious in accepting them — is that they can be used in banking scams.
 Money orders are perceived as a safe way to receive payments, and that is true when they are legitimate.